univention/provisioning-api/docs/about.md

 There is a queue for each registered subscriber.
 The queues are implemented using [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream).
+See the `queue-configuration` section for details about the NATS configuration.

 Each item in the queue has a timestamp.
-Messages are sent to the subscribers one by one, starting with the earliest item available.
+Messages are requested by the subscribers one by one, starting with the earliest item available.

-A subscriber must acknowledge the successful processing of a message, only afterwards the next message is provided by the dispatcher.
+A subscriber must acknowledge the successful processing of a message, Until a message is acknowledged, the Provisioning API will redeliver the current message when asking for the next message.

 See the `prefill` section for further details.